michael-van-vuuren/csci5612/exampleSite/content/eda.md

 3. $\alpha$ and $\beta$ are used to tune the weights of count and reach on the score
 4. Square root of weighted sum is taken to correct heavy right skew

 This works okay for now, but might be tweaked before training any models.
+Here is the distribution:

 ```python {filename=""}
 import numpy as np